hannobraun/caterpillar/concept.md

 solved problem yet.
 Syntax can be added later, once I feel that the other aspects of the language are under control.

-### Radically reduced scope

-- just the inside of functions
-- functions themselves can be defined in the host language
-- just make a language that can do the actual stuff; would be a win already

 ### Extremely simple language

 - still stack-based